 Here are a few of my past sheets, for reference.
 Just a note that these don’t all look like the template above.
 I’ve experimented with various layouts and formats over time!

-This year I switched to ClickUp to track my 12 Week Year.
-So far, I like ClickUp better because you can check a task off and it’s very clearly done.
+In 2021, I switched to ClickUp to track my 12 Week Year.
+I like ClickUp better because you can check a task off and it’s very clearly done.
 (Checking a task off is the oldest productivity trick around.)
 You can also add a custom progress bar, assign tasks to yourself (so that you see them in your dashboard) AND assign a date.
 If you add the list to your calendar, you can also see your tasks there.
 This all works much better for me because the Google Sheet lived on an island and I would forget to update it.
 I’m in ClickUp managing my projects and other aspects of my business, so it made sense to keep it there.

 - Remove all but two statuses – to do and complete